TikTok viewers say bridesmaid overshadowed bride by changing her dress in viral video - ExBulletin

 TikTok viewers say bridesmaid overshadowed bride by changing her dress in viral video

-A bridesmaid sparked debate on TikTok after revealing the drastic changes she made to the dress she would wear as part of her sisters’ upcoming wedding wedding.
+A bridesmaid sparked a debate on TIC Tac after revealing the drastic changes she made to the dress she would wear as part of her sisters’ upcoming wedding wedding.

 Brittney Rae, who uses the username @brittneyra today on TikTok, documented his attempt to redesign the dress in a video uploaded last week, which she captioned: Watch me try to make my bridesmaid dress less ugly before the wedding this weekend.